-Take the Wakayama Bus from JR Wakayama Station and get off at the Koen-mae bus stop.
+Take the Wakayama Bus from JR Wakayama Station and get off at the Koen-mae stop.

 Wakayama Castle

-Wakayama Castle (和歌山城, Wakayama-jo), perched atop a hill, once served as the seat of one of the three prominent Tokugawa Shogunate sub-branches.
-Though much of the original structure was lost to WWII air raids, it has since been meticulously reconstructed, preserving its majestic form and historical essence.
-The site now offers sweeping views and a deep sense of Japan’s feudal past.
+Wakayama Castle (和歌山城, Wakayama-jo), perched on a hilltop, once served as the seat of one of the three prominent Tokugawa Shogunate sub-branches.
+Although much of the original structure was destroyed during WWII air raids, the castle has been painstakingly reconstructed to preserve its grandeur and historical significance.
+Visitors can now enjoy breathtaking panoramic views of the city and the surrounding areas, all while immersing themselves in the echoes of Japan’s feudal era.
+The castle’s impressive architecture and the surrounding grounds offer a profound connection to the country’s rich history and the power once wielded from its walls.

 Hours and Fees